Second Chance Fund

 Her continued care and medication will require further use of the Second Chance Fund.

-Thank you to Specialized Veterinary Services and Animal Medical Center for taking such excellent care of our Second Chance Fund pets.
+Thank you to Specialized Veterinary Services and Animal Medical Center of Lehigh Acres for taking such excellent care of our Second Chance Fund pets.